What is the cheapest investment platform?

 Note: example for illustration only.
 Assumes consistent loss or growth each year.

 Ultimately the cheapest platform for you will depend on your investment style and the size of your portfolio.

 - Find out more: read our guide to the best and worst investment platforms

-Investment platforms aren't just divided by price however, but also by customer service, investment choice and ease of access.
+Investment platforms aren't just divided by price, but also by customer service, investment choice, investment information and ease of access.

 - You can find out which are the best and worst investment platforms here.

 - Or read reviews of the leading investment platforms here.